 Who’s done it: Robert Samuel, the founder of Same Ole Line Dudes, manages 20-30 "dudes" who help him wait in line for his clients, and his team averages around $2,000 a week in line-sitting revenue.
 He once made $14,000 in one day by standing in line for strangers who were waiting on a new iPhone release.

-How to get started: You can start your own business like Robert, or if you’re looking for less commitment and quick cash, you can sign up on apps like TaskRabbit, and post your line sitting services.
+How to get started: You can start your own business like Robert, or if you’re looking for less commitment and quick cash — more of a side hustle — you can sign up on apps like TaskRabbit, and post your line sitting services.

 13: Cashflow Your Closet Space